Let’s talk about content marketing strategy.

 #10.
 Be Consistent

 For best results, be consistent with your content marketing strategy.
 Adhoc posting on your social channels just won’t cut it.
-Enhance your credibility by creating a content calendar, schedule your posts, and refresh your blog and website.
+Enhance your credibility by creating a content calendar, scheduling your posts, and refreshing your blog and website.

-Keep your current and potential customers updated on emerging technology trends.
-Give them a reason to keep in touch.
+Keep your current and potential tech buyers updated on emerging technology trends.
+Give tech buyers a reason to keep in touch.

 There you have it.
 The world of technology buying is dynamic and thought leadership content is not left behind either.

 As such, B2B marketers need innovative content solutions to address the needs of savvy tech buyers.
-Use these guidelines to shape your content marketing strategy for positive outcomes and more value to your customers.
+Use these guidelines to shape your content marketing strategy for positive outcomes and more value to your tech buyers.